ropensci/rcites/inst/assets/draft_answer.md

 in `DESCRIPTION` with the role "rev" and we would like to have their formal consent before the next CRAN release.

-We have carefully addressed the reviewers' comments and added several new features to our package following their suggestions.
+We have carefully addressed the reviewers' comments and added several features to our package following their suggestions.
 Given the nature and the number of changes we have made since the last version, we are considering the new version as a major release (the future CRAN release would be v1.0.0).

 ## Changes in functions

-### data.table is no longer imported
+### data.table is no longer a dependency

 We agree with Noam Ross that the use of `data.table` was not particularly relevant for our package we therefore removed the dependencies to this package.
 This was handled in [#34](https://github.com/ibartomeus/rcites/pull/34).

 ### Reviewing functions outputs

-As suggested by Noam Ross, all outputs are now S3 objects with specific print methods, gathered in `print.R`.
+As suggested by Noam Ross, all outputs are now S3 objects with specific print methods, gathered in `print.spp.R`.
 These objects are lists of data.frame of class `c("tbl_df", "tbl", "data.frame")`.
 Furthermore, we added a `raw` parameter (set to `FALSE` by default) to functions that retrieve data from the Species+ API.
 As argued by Noam Ross, this gives the opportunity to advanced users to parse the output themselves.
 Objects returned when `raw = TRUE` are of class `c("list", "spp_raw")` and a print method was borrowed from the example Noam Ross brought to our attention.

 ### New parameters to better include the API features